Last modified on:

 Benefits

-The magic of a mattress with a zippered cover is that when the top layer (or layers) becomes worn over time, you can simply unzip your mattress and replace the damaged layer rather than throwing out the whole thing.
+The magic of a mattress with a zippered cover is that when the comfort layer becomes worn over time (which all comfort layers will), you can simply unzip and replace it rather than throwing out the whole mattress.

 WHERE TO BUY: DIY Mattress COMFORT Layers